-- read and comply with the Anaphylaxis Management Policy, Medical Conditions Policy and Administration of Medication Policy - ensure that a complete auto-injection device kit (which must contain a copy the child's ASCIA Action Plan signed by the child's registered medical practitioner) is provided by the parent/guardian for the child while at the Service - ensure a copy of the child's ASCIA Action Plan is visible and known to staff, visitors, and students in the Service - always follow the child's ASICA Action Plan in the event of an allergic reaction, which may progress to anaphylaxis - practice the administration procedures of the adrenaline auto-injection device using an autoinjection device trainer and 'anaphylaxis scenarios' on a regular basis, preferably quarterly - ensure the child at risk of anaphylaxis only eats food that has been prepared according to the parents' or guardians' instructions - always check a meal before it is given to a child with anaphylaxis - ensure tables and bench tops are washed down effectively before and after eating - ensure all children wash their hands upon arrival at the Service and before and after eating
+- read and comply with the Anaphylaxis Management Policy, Medical Conditions Policy and Administration of Medication Policy - ensure that a complete auto-injection device kit (which must contain a copy the child's ASCIA Action Plan signed by the child's registered medical practitioner) is provided by the parent/guardian for the child while at the Service - ensure a copy of the child's ASCIA Action Plan is visible and known to staff, and students in the Service - always follow the child's ASICA Action Plan in the event of an allergic reaction, which may progress to anaphylaxis - practice the administration procedures of the adrenaline auto-injection device using an auto-injection device trainer and 'anaphylaxis scenarios' on a regular basis, preferably quarterly - ensure the child at risk of anaphylaxis only eats food that has been prepared according to the parents' or guardians' instructions - always check a meal before it is given to a child with anaphylaxis by implementing the two-person check - ensure tables and bench tops are washed down effectively before and after eating - ensure all children wash their hands upon arrival at the Service and before and after eating - ensure children do not share drink bottles or food with other children - increase supervision of a child at risk of anaphylaxis on special occasions and events such as excursions, incursions, parties, and family days - ensure that the auto-injection device kit is: - o stored in a location that is known to all staff, including relief staff

-- increase supervision of a child at risk of anaphylaxis on special occasions such as excursions, incursions, parties, and family days - ensure that the auto-injection device kit is: - o stored in a location that is known to all staff, including relief staff - o NOT locked in a cupboard - o easily accessible to adults but inaccessible to children - o stored in a cool dark place at room temperature - NOT refrigerated - o contains a copy of the child's medical management plan - ensure that the auto-injection device kit containing a copy of the ASCIA Action Plan for each child at risk of anaphylaxis is carried by a staff member accompanying the child when the child is removed from the Service e.g., on excursions that this child attends or during an emergency evacuation - regularly check and record the adrenaline auto-injection device expiry date.
+- o NOT locked in a cupboard - o easily accessible to adults but inaccessible to children - o stored in a cool dark place at room temperature - o NOT refrigerated - o contains a copy of the child's ASCIA Action Plan - ensure that the auto-injection device kit containing a copy of the ASCIA Action Plan for each child at risk of anaphylaxis is carried by a staff member accompanying the child when the child is removed from the Service e.g., on excursions that this child attends, transporting the child, or during an emergency evacuation - regularly check and record the adrenaline auto-injection device expiry date.
 (The manufacturer will only guarantee the effectiveness of the adrenaline auto-injection device to the end of the nominated expiry month).